-Most recently upon his retirement as a Professor of Political Science David was awarded Emeritus status by the Mohawk Valley Community College’s Board of Trustees for a distinguished career as a professor, coach, and executive administrative leader.
+Upon his retirement in 2019 as a Professor of Political Science David was awarded Professor Emeritus status by the Mohawk Valley Community College’s Board of Trustees for a distinguished career as a professor, coach, and executive administrative leader.
 Then in the fall of 2021 he was selected into the Mohawk Valley Community College Hall of Fame (see link for bio).
 MVCC Hall of Fame

 During his ten year college basketball coaching tenure David earned “Coach of the Year” honors on the regional or national level six times while leading teams to top ten finishes nationally.
 As a professional educator working with high school teachers he garnered the New York State Association of Health, Physical Education, Recreation & Dance award for “Dance Teacher of the Year” for his contributions in helping teachers integrate social dance into their curriculum.